roderickjackson-bradley/socket_io_app/work/w10/d2/03-intro-to-jsx.md

 #### Curiosity

-We now know that JSX is transpiled into a method call of `React.createElement`, however, we haven't seen what that method call returns.
+We now know that JSX is transpiled into a method call to `React.createElement(...)`, however, we haven't seen what that method call returns.

 Let's add this after the imports in **index.js**